-Our zip range will help you whether you want to create a new piece of clothing or make some repairs.
-Discover our collection of haberdashery at Spotlight.
+Our zipper range is perfect for creating a new piece of clothing & for making some repairs.
+Discover our collection of haberdashery zips at Spotlight.

 Can I buy zips from Spotlight?